flyte/pcf8574/README.md

 PCF8574
 =======

 This is a Python library for use with the [PCF8574](http://www.nxp.com/documents/data_sheet/PCF8574.pdf) I2C IO expander chip.
-It abstracts the 8 bit IO port as a Python list, and allows the read/writing of individual pins or all ports at once.
+It abstracts the 8 bit IO port as a Python list, and allows the read/writing of individual pins or the whole port at once.

 ## Installation